-During 2019, Tinka drilled 4,325 metres at Ayawilca with one drill rig in operation from April through September.
-The objective of the program was to target high-grade zinc zones and improve the confidence of the geological model.
-Most of the holes were infill holes at South Ayawilca, however, a new Deep Silver Zone was also discovered.
+During 2019, Tinka drilled 4,325 metres at Ayawilca.
+The objective of the program was to target new high-grade zinc zones and improve the confidence of the geological model.
+Most of the holes were infill holes at South Ayawilca.
+However, a new Deep Silver Zone was also discovered.
 Highlights of the 2019 drill program included (all reported in press releases):